Table of Contents

 Rice and beans with a choice of beef, chicken, pork, lobster, shrimp or game meat (the gibnut is FABULOUS) is one of the most important items on the local diet, approaching something like the national dish.
-The meat is cooked with recado (a spice made with annato seed a native herb with a characteristic deep red color), and garlic.
+The meat is cooked with recado (a spice made with annato seed, a native herb with a characteristic deep red color), and garlic.
 The meat portion can be fried, stewed or grilled.
-When stewed the gravy from the meat is generously ladled unto the rice and beans. his makes for a sinfully delicious dish that will put your diet on pause,
+When stewed the gravy from the meat is generously ladled unto the rice and beans.
+When ordering Rice and Beans with meat such as fried fish, whole or fillet, it is wise to order meat or chicken gravy ladled unto your dish, otherwise the rice and beans may be too dry.
+This makes for a sinfully delicious dish that will put your diet on pause,

 Belize Rice and Beans is cooked in coconut milk.
-The dish is served with potato salad and ripe fried or baked plantain when in season and fresh Habanero and onion sauce.
+The dish is served with potato salad and ripe fried or baked plantain when in season and fresh Habanero, onion and lime juice sauce.
 Rice and Beans reigns as the quintessential Belize dish.

-This Fruit Cake, is a traditional Belize rum cake.
-Popular around holidays, it is a cake with preserved fruits baked in and then stored for a couple of days after being generously doused with dark Belizean or Caribbean rum.
-Belize fruit cake connoisseurs prefer a cake that has been baked to perfection, moist inside a brown crust outside with no visible cracks, and aged for at least one week.
-This process melds the various ingredients into a truly great fruit cake that can be enjoyed with a glass of locally made wine or a soft drink, preferably a lemonade.
+This Fruit Cake, is a traditional Belizean rum cake.
+Popular around holidays, it is a cake with preserved fruits baked in and then stored for a couple of days after being generously doused with dark local or Caribbean rum.
+Belize fruit cake connoisseurs prefer a cake that has been baked to perfection, moist inside and with a brown crust outside with no visible cracks, and aged for at least one week.
+This process melds the various ingredients into a truly great fruit cake that can be enjoyed with a glass of locally made wine or a soft drink, preferably lemonade.

 The combination of a sweet cake and Caribbean rum is sure to make an excellent end to a magnificent meal – tipsy or otherwise.
 Two types are made – the traditional Black Fruit Cake infused with caramel coloring, and the White Fruit Cake that is lighter and minus the caramel.
 Christmas in Belize is not complete without Belize Fruit Cake,